luigiselmi/pilot-sc4-postgis/README.md

 ## Requirements

-This component requires Docker engine.
+Docker engine is required to build the images and run the containers.
+A docker network, e.g. "pilot-sc4-net", must be created to allow the communication between the containers using their names

+    $ docker network create pilot-sc4-net

 ## PostGis
 A docker image with Postgres and PostGis can be built with the command

     $ docker build -t bde2020/pilot-sc4-postgis:v0.1.0 .

-### Install and run
+### Install and run PostGis
 Start a docker container with PostGis, name it e.g. "postgres", setting the password of the POSTGRES_USER=postgres (e.g. "password")

-    $ docker run --name postgres --network pilot-sc4-net -p 5432:5432 -d bde2020/pilot-sc4-postgis:v0.1.0
+    $ docker run --name postgres --network pilot-sc4-net -p 5432:5432 -e POSTGRES_PASSWORD=password -d bde2020/pilot-sc4-postgis:v0.1.0

-### Usage

-You can also use the exec command with Docker to run a test script for the map matching

-    $ docker exec -it map-match bash

-From the container run the script

-    # Rscript test_mapmatch.R

-The script matches some records of taxis and returns the OSM identifiers of the matched road segments and the distance between the vehicle and the road segment.

 ## Rserve
 Rserve allows the use of R scripts and functions from Java through a TCP/IP connection.
 The server can be configured